 This pushed the price of third-party only policies up, so the trend reversed – and now, fully comprehensive cover is cheapest.

-4Based on fully comprehensive car insurance policies with one driver holding a full UK driving licence.
-MoneySuperMarket data collected between October and December 2021, accurate as of January 2022.
+4Based on car insurance policies with one driver holding a full UK driving licence.
+MoneySuperMarket data, collected between July and September 2022, accurate as of November 2022

 Insurers consider lots of things when they work out how risky you might be – and the more of a risk you pose, the higher the price of your car insurance will be.
 Considerations include: